The Infrastructure of Trust¶

 The trust infrastructure MUST be public, with all endpoints publicly accessible without any client credentials that may disclose who is requesting access.

-When a Wallet Instance requests the Entity Statements to build the Trust Chain for a specific Relying Party or validates a Trust Mark online, issued for a specific Relying Party, the Trust Anchor or its Intermediate do not know that a particular Wallet Instance is inquiring about a specific Relying Party; instead, they only serve the statements related to that Relying Party as a public resource.
+When a Wallet Instance requests the Subordinate Statements to build the Trust Chain for a specific Relying Party or validates a Trust Mark online, issued for a specific Relying Party, the Trust Anchor or its Intermediate do not know that a particular Wallet Instance is inquiring about a specific Relying Party; instead, they only serve the statements related to that Relying Party as a public resource.

 The Wallet Instance metadata MUST not contain information that may disclose technical information about the hardware used.